 43:21-6. (a) Filing.
-Claims for benefits shall be made in accordance with such regulations as the Director of the Division of Unemployment and Temporary Disability Insurance of the Department of Labor and Workforce Development of the State of New Jersey may approve.
+(1) Claims for benefits shall be made in accordance with such regulations as the Director of the Division of Unemployment and Temporary Disability Insurance of the Department of Labor and Workforce Development of the State of New Jersey may approve.
 Each employer shall post and maintain on his premises printed notices of his subject status, of such design, in such numbers and at such places as the director of the division may determine to be necessary to give notice thereof to persons in the employer's service.
 Each employer shall give to each individual at the time he becomes unemployed, for any reason, whether the unemployment is permanent or temporary, a printed copy of benefit instructions.
-The benefit instructions given to the individual shall include, but not be limited to, the following information: (1) the date upon which the individual becomes unemployed, and, in the case that the unemployment is temporary, the date upon which the individual will be recalled to work; and (2) that the individual may lose some or all of the benefit to which he is entitled if he fails to file a claim in a timely manner.
-Both the aforesaid notices and instructions shall be supplied by the division to employers without cost to them.
+The benefit instructions given to the individual shall include, but not be limited to, the following information: (A) the date upon which the individual becomes unemployed, and, in the case that the unemployment is temporary, to the extent possible, the date upon which the individual is expected to be recalled to work; and (B) that the individual may lose some or all of the benefits to which he is entitled if he fails to file a claim in a timely manner.
+Both the aforesaid notices and instructions, including information detailing the time sensitivity of filing a claim, shall be supplied by the division to employers without cost to them.
+Nothing in this section shall be construed so as to require an employer to re-hire an individual formerly in the employer's service.